Yihui-Peng/EasySave/README.md

 The project was undertaken as part of the course *4032SWDEV: Software Development* at Leiden University, within the second-year curriculum of the Bachelor of Science in Data Science and Artificial Intelligence program.

+Special thanks to our course instructors and TAs for their guidance.

 ## Roadmap
 Future improvements to this project could include:
 - Greater compatibility across different devices
+- Support for multiple currencies
+- Advance analytics
-- etc.
+- Community features

 ## Support
-For help, you can reach us by email.
+For help, you can reach us by email at: